Aunt Sal: 2013–2017

 In January 2016, Phil contacts Sal, asking for Louise's (now played by Tilly Keeper) address (albeit off-screen).
 This leads to Phil's discovery that Peggy's cancer has returned and that she is dying.
 In May 2016, Sal and Phil arrive at Ronnie's house, looking for Peggy.
 Peggy is hiding from them, because Sal wants all the family to know about Peggy's cancer.
 Ronnie denies that Peggy is there, but Sal recognises the smell of Peggy's perfume, so she reveals herself.
 Peggy refuses to return to Sal's house, saying that Walford is her home.
 The sisters then embrace emotionally.
 After Peggy commits suicide, Sal attends her funeral in July 2016, using a wheelchair.
 After the funeral, Sal explains to Sharon that Peggy called the police on her abusive husband, Eric (George Russo), to protect Phil, showing Phil just how much Peggy loved him.
 In September 2016, it is shown that Grant has been staying with Sal, but he later decides to return to Portugal.
 Sal later returns in December 2016 for Ronnie's hen party for her second wedding to Jack, where she reveals she has taught herself how to read tarot cards.
 She performs this on Ronnie and Roxy.
 Ronnie selects cards that show positivity, a happy life and marriage, while Roxy selects The Fool, The Devil and Death.
 Roxy exclaims to Sal and Ronnie that Sal does not know what she is doing.
 Sal attends Ronnie and Jack's wedding on New Year's Day 2017, after which Roxy and Ronnie die after drowning in a hotel swimming pool.
 Later that month, Sal attends Ronnie and Roxy's funerals, where she berates their mother, Glenda Mitchell (Glynis Barber), for walking out on them when they were children, resulting in Glenda fleeing the church in tears.
-In January 2022, Sharon mentioned that Phil was likely to be hiding in Sal's holiday home while on the run from the police.
+This marks Sal's final appearance.
+In January 2022, Sharon mentions that Phil is likely hiding in Sal's holiday home while on the run from the police.
 In January 2024, Phil receives a call informing him that Sal has died.
 Sal leaves Phil, Grant and Sam £100,000 in her will.